Medical Negligence Inquests

 Unless there’s significant public interest or it’s an Article II inquest, you won’t be entitled to apply for public funding.

-However we may be able to offer a no win, no fee agreement if you’re considering a clinical negligence claim after the inquest.
+However, our inquest solicitors may be able to offer a no win, no fee agreement if you’re considering a clinical negligence claim after the inquest and if this is not an option we will discuss other options to enable you to get the representation you need.